ElektraInitiative/libelektra/doc/tutorials/merge.md

 *	theirs would be the maintainers copy,
 *	base would be the previous version of the maintainer's copy.

-If the user is just trying to accomplish is a three-way merge using any two arbitrary keysets that share a base, it doesn't matter which ones are defined as ours or theirs as long as they use the correct base KeySet.
+If the user is just trying to accomplish a three-way merge using any two arbitrary keysets that share a base, it doesn't matter which ones are defined as ours or theirs as long as they use the correct base KeySet.
 In kdb merge, ourpath, theirpath, and basepath work just like ours, theirs, and base except each one represents the root of a KeySet.
 Resultpath is pretty self-explanatory, it is just where you want the result of the merge to be saved under.
-It's worth noting, resultpath should be empty before attempting a merge, otherwise there can be unintended consquences.
+It's worth noting, resultpath should be empty before attempting a merge, otherwise there can be unintended consequences.

 ## Options ##